cortexproject/cortex/docs/blocks-storage/compactor.md

   # CLI flag: -compactor.deletion-delay
   [deletion_delay: <duration> | default = 12h]

+  # Comma separated list of tenants that can be compacted.
+If specified, only
+  # these tenants will be compacted by compactor, otherwise all tenants can be
+  # compacted.
+Subject to sharding.
+  # CLI flag: -compactor.enabled-tenants
+  [enabled_tenants: <string> | default = ""]

+  # Comma separated list of tenants that cannot be compacted by this compactor.
+  # If specified, and compactor would normally pick given tenant for compaction
+  # (via -compactor.enabled-tenants or sharding), it will be ignored instead.
+  # CLI flag: -compactor.disabled-tenants
+  [disabled_tenants: <string> | default = ""]

   # Shard tenants across multiple compactor instances.
 Sharding is required if
   # you run multiple compactor instances, in order to coordinate compactions and
   # avoid race conditions leading to the same tenant blocks simultaneously